hongseok-yang/graduatePL20/README.md

 ## 1. Important Announcements

+#### [November 22] Q&A Session on 7/9 December.

+In our usual online lecture times, we will have Q&A sessions instead of me explaining new materials.
+If you want some questions to be discussed, leave comments about those questions in my KLMS postiong about these Q&A sessions.

 #### [November 22] [Homework4](https://github.com/hongseok-yang/graduatePL20/blob/master/Homework/Homework4/homework4-questions.pdf) is out.

 The homework assignment 4 is out.
 This is the last homework assignment.
 Submit your solutions in KLMS by 6:00pm on 7 December 2020 (Monday).